 --weight_download_region eu or

-Once zamba is installed, you can see the available commands with
+Once zamba is installed, you can see more details of each function with

 zamba predict --help: